Nucleic acid structure prediction: Fold dot-plots then joint align

 The use of singular structures and tree comparison still has it weaknesses.
-It is well-known that the true (physiological) structure is often not the minimum free energy structure.
+It is well known that the true (physiological) structure is often not the minimum free energy structure.
 It is also found that tree-editing has limited ability to repair mispairings.
 These problems call for yet another type of approach, one that compares whole ensembles of possible structures.

 There is an existing representation of ensembles of possible structures already: the dot plot, which remains useful here.
 To align two sequences while considering ensemble structures, each sequence first has its base-pair probability dot plot predicted.
 The problem then becomes joint alignment of sequences and dot plots; the prototypic algorithm for this problem is the Sankoff algorithm, basically a merger of sequence alignment and Nussinov (maximal-pairing) folding dynamic programming method.
 The original Sankoff algorithm is a theoretical exercise because it requires extreme computational resources (O^{(n3m)} in time, and O^{(n2m)} in space, where n is the sequence length and m is the number of sequences).

 Some notable attempts at implementing restricted versions of Sankoff's algorithm are Foldalign, Dynalign, PMmulti/PMcomp, Stemloc, Murlet, and LocARNA-P. These implementations are practical to run, but impose additional limits on properties such as the maximal length of alignment or variants of possible consensus structures.
 For example, Foldalign focuses on local alignments and restricts the possible length of the sequences alignment.

 A different approach to joint alignment is used in CARNA to allow for more possible arrangements of base pairs such as pseudoknots or multiple stable structures.
 This is a MAX-SNP-hard problem, but constraint programming and hard limits keep the runtime practical.

 No matter which joint alignment method is used, they only deal with two sequences (or two pre-aligned groups of sequences) at a time.
 This is solved by ordinary iterative alignment with a guide tree.

 Tertiary structure prediction

 Once secondary structure of RNA is known, the next challenge is to predict tertiary structure.
 The biggest problem is to determine the structure of regions between double stranded helical regions.
 Also RNA molecules often contain posttranscriptionally modified nucleosides, which because of new possible non-canonical interactions, cause a lot of troubles for tertiary structure prediction.

 In the comparative approach, a related known structure is extracted from a database (e.g. the PDB for 3D structures).
 This structure is used as a template, onto which the sequence in question is grafted and adjusted.

 In the de novo or ab initio approach, no known 3D structures are used.
 The first step would be to predict the secondary structure using one of the approaches described above.
-The secondary structure is then converted into fragments of 3D structures and joined together to form starting points for further refinement:
+The secondary structure is then converted into fragments of 3D structures and joined to form starting points for further refinement: